4paradigm/OpenMLDB/docs/en/reference/sql/dql/JOIN_CLAUSE.md

 ### LAST JOIN with ORDER BY

-#### Example2: Sorted LAST JOIN

-When `LAST JOIN` is configured with `Order By`, the right table is sorted by `Order`, and the last matching data row will be joined.
+When `LAST JOIN` is configured with `ORDER BY`, the right table is sorted by the specified order, and the last matched data row will be joined.

 ![Figure 9: last join with order](../dql/images/last_join_with_order1.png)

-Taking the second row of the left table as an example, there are 2 items in the right table that meet the conditions.
+Taking the second row of the left table as an example, there are 2 rows in the right table that meet the conditions.
 After sorting by `std_ts`, the last row `3, b, 2020-05-20 10:11:13` will be joined.

 ![Figure 10: last join with order result](../dql/images/last_join_with_order2.png)

 The final result is shown in the figure above.

-##### SQL Example using OpenMLDB CLI
+**Example of LAST JOIN with ORDER BY**

 The following SQL commands created the left table t1 as mentioned above and inserted corresponding data.
 ```SQL
 >CREATE TABLE t1 (id INT, col1 STRING,std_ts TIMESTAMP);